uo-cdux/vtk-m-tutorial/README.md

 # Organization
 The tutorial is divided into 3 sections based on what users want to accomplish with VTK-m:
 1. Using VTK-m
-2. Algoithm development with VTK-m
+2. Algorithm development with VTK-m
 3. Advanced development with VTK-m